 Accessing the Service Dashboard

-Then select Service from the left menu.
+From the T3 Fleet web app, select Service from the left menu.

 The Service dashboard will display.

 In the Work Orders tab, you can toggle between three tables: Open; Closed, and Billed.
 Open WOs are still in progress.
 Closed WOs have been completed but have not been billed, and Billed WOs are complete and have been billed.
 Export all data from any specific table by selecting Export to a CSV.

 Creating a New Work Order